locationtech/geomesa/docs/user/spark/architecture.rst

 ------------

-GeoMesa Spark provides capabilities to run geospatial analysis jobs on the distributed, large-scala data processing engine `Apache Spark`_.
+GeoMesa Spark provides capabilities to run geospatial analysis jobs on the distributed, large-scale data processing engine `Apache Spark`_.
 It provides interfaces to ingest and analyze geospatial data stored in GeoMesa Accumulo and other data stores.